MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

 How do you have a conversation with the past?
-In this deeply personal project, I've brought my grandfather's memoir to life using cutting-edge Retrieval-Augmented Generation (RAG) techniques.
-By creating an ensemble pipeline that combines vector search, reranking, and context enrichment, I've built a system that can answer questions about his life with accuracy.
+In this project, I've brought my grandfather's memoir to life using cutting-edge Retrieval-Augmented Generation (RAG) techniques.
+By creating an ensemble pipeline that combines vector search, reranking, context enrichment, and query rewriting, I've built a system that can answer questions about his memoir with accuracy.
 The project not only preserves family history but also demonstrates how modern NLP techniques can breathe new life into static documents, creating an interactive bridge between generations.

 ## **Loan Fraud Detection ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Loan_Fraud_Detection_Project))**